 When they come in for counseling, their language immediately draws attention to the imbalance in their relationship.
 In their conversation we hear clear examples of when emotional language is used in the extreme.
 Words like always, never, should, supposed to, have to, etc. let us know that they are hiding emotional needs within structural language.
 Laura shares that Mike never does the dishes or laundry.
 Mike replies that he did the dishes two times the previous week.
 Likewise, Mike reports that Laura should be better at disciplining the children.
 Laura argues that she does discipline the children and that Mike doesn't discipline like he is supposed to.
 The language both Mike and Laura are using indicates that they are out of balance, and that their relationship has become anxious.

 Has Mike really never done the dishes?
 Of course he has.
 But, in sharing her feelings, Laura speaks in the extreme.
 We do this when we find it safer emotionally to name something structural than to say what we need emotionally.
-In couples counseling, we refer to this as “keeping score.”
+In relationship counseling, we refer to this as “keeping score.”
 At times if feels safer to keep track of what a partner is doing, even in the extreme, rather than naming what is missing in the areas of nurture or play.
 Perhaps Laura is feeling overwhelmed with work and home responsibilities.
 She may be asking Mike for nurture, to demonstrate that he supports her.
 If Laura continues to speak in the extreme, pointing out structural things that are not being done, Mike may never know what it is she really needs.

 Likewise, we hear Mike using language of guilt, blame, and shame.
 Mike states that Laura should be better at parenting.
 Shoulds are anxiety producing and anxiety avoiding.
 First, we must understand that shoulds are socially and experientially created rules of behavior.
 Depending where you grew up, you may have a belief that you should open the door for others, say please and thank you, or talk to the person standing next to you in the grocery check-out line.
 Others may believe the opposite to be true.
 For most of us, these beliefs about what is correct or incorrect behavior emerged from observing our families when we were younger, what were taught in school, and the experiences we have as we age.
 The issue with shoulds is that we tend to treat them as if they were universal; a moral truth that everyone understands.
 Thus, when we say that someone else should or should not be doing something, we are making a moral judgement on them, whether we realize it or not.
 In this example Mike is not only criticizing Laura’s behavior, he is unknowingly making a moral judgment against Laura.
 Instead of naming what he is missing in the areas of nurture or play, he is also keeping score.
 His fear of naming his needs is apparent by the use of shoulds.
 Mike is, in reality, causing more of the drifting that has already taken part in his marriage.